-- 1. Think systemically and sustainably about organizations and management processes at local, national and global perspectives; - Effectively frame problems and pose acute questions concerning agricultural systems: - 3.
+- 1. Think systemically and sustainably about organizations and management processes through local, national and global perspectives; - Effectively frame problems and pose acute questions concerning agricultural systems; - 3.
 Develop research projects to address knowledge gaps; - 4.
 Possess a practical and functional understanding of today's technical society; - 5.
-Understand drivers to change and trends in the agricultural economy; - 6.
+Understand drivers to change trends in the agricultural economy; - 6.
 Attain an understanding and appreciation of the history of agriculture; and - 7.
 Become professionals who work independently and collaboratively.

 This program has two tracks: 1) the Applied Agricultural and Food Studies Bachelor of Science degree, and 2) the Agricultural and Food Studies Bachelor of Arts degree.
 The distinguishing feature between these two tracks is not only the number of hours required to complete the major and required minor, but also the Bachelor of Science includes required externship experiences.
-Upon completion of the Principles of Agriculture II course, and prior to the externship (typically at the completion of their second/sophomore year), students will be required to complete an "Admit to Ag" experience whereby the Applied Agriculture and Food Studies Department will assess their progress in the major.
+Upon completion of the Principles of Agriculture II course, and prior to the externship (typically at the completion of their second/sophomore year), students will be required to complete an "Admit to Ag" experience whereby the Applied Agricultural and Food Studies Department will assess their progress in the major.
 In the "Admit to Ag" experience, students must:

-- Successfully complete AGRI 208 (Principles of Agriculture II) - Have a cumulative apa of at least 2.5 - Complete an individual interview with department faculty member(s) and the Director of the Agricultural and Food Studies program.
+- 1. Complete and submit an application for admission to the AAFS Program; - 2.
+Complete an application e-portfolio; - 3.
+Successfully complete AGRI 208: Principles of Agriculture II; - 4.
+Have a cumulative GPA of at least 2.50; - Complete an individual interview with department faculty member(s) and the Director of the Agricultural and Food Studies Program.